aliasgerovs/aliasgerovs.github.io/content/_index.md

         - Awarded the Golden Medal at the III World Robot Olympiad in Azerbaijan.
         - Earned the Presidential Scholarship for exceptional academic performance.
         - Scored an impressive 690 out of 700 on the University Entrance Exam.
-        - High school graduate with a Golden Medal, placing in the top 5% among 60k graduating students
+        - High school graduate with a Golden Medal, placing in the top 5% among 60k graduating students.
         - Honored as the Golden Medalist in the Respublic Physics Olympiad.
     design:
       columns: '1'